pachyderm/docs/content/latest/how-tos/advanced-data-operations/mount-volume.md

       directory, you need to change those to `/data`.

 {{% notice info %}}
-Pachyderm has no notion of the files stored in the mounted directory before it is mounted to Pachyderm.
-Moreover, if you have mounted a network share to which you write files from other than Pachyderm sources, Pachyderm does not guarantee the provenance of those changes.
+MLDM has no notion of the files stored in the mounted directory before it is mounted to Pachyderm.
+Moreover, if you have mounted a network share to which you write files from other than MLDM sources, MLDM does not guarantee the provenance of those changes.
 {{% /notice %}}